 Grenfell Tower was built in 1974 by Kensington and Chelsea London Borough Council.

-An £8.6m refurbishment - which was part of a wider transformation of the estate - was completed by Rydon Construction in May last year.
+An £8.6m refurbishment - which was part of a wider transformation of the estate - was completed by Rydon Construction in May 2016.
 Work included new exterior cladding, replacement windows and a communal heating system.

 There was also extensive remodelling of the bottom four floors, creating seven additional homes, and improvements to communal facilities.

-The local Grenfell Action Group had claimed, before and during the refurbishment, that the block constituted a fire risk and residents had warned that access to the site for emergency vehicles was "severely restricted".
+The Grenfell Action Group had claimed, before and during the refurbishment, that the block constituted a fire risk and residents had warned that access to the site for emergency vehicles was "severely restricted".